dap-ps/infra-dapps/README.md

 The `dap.ps` domain is registered via [Gandi](https://www.gandi.net/) DNS provider and is managed with AWS [Route53](https://aws.amazon.com/route53/) [Hosted Zone](https://docs.aws.amazon.com/Route53/latest/DeveloperGuide/hosted-zones-working-with.html) by changing the Name Servers with help from Gandi support.
 See `dns.tf` for more details.

+## EMail

+There are no mailboxes for `dap.ps` domain.
+We forward emails using AWS Lambda and AWS SES.
+You can change the forwarding rules by editing the `defaultConfig` object in [`files/sesforwarder.js`](files/sesforwarder.js).

 # Usage

 Creation of both `dev` and `prod` stages is as simple as: